We Tried The TikTok-Viral Lip Stain Peel That Stays Put All Day

 Advertisement

+"My first time applying the lip kit, I was pleasantly surprised with the initial result.
+While I had chosen Romance, which is billed as a cool rose shade, it rather left my lips a warm berry pink.
+It was a vibrant flush, like my natural lips but a little more intense and without any bleeding into the fine lines around my mouth.
+First impressions aside, I really wanted to put the lip kit to the test, wearing it for a full 10 hours — the amount of time Wonderskin promises the tint lasts without touch-ups.
+A day out in London for a boozy, bottomless, birthday brunch with friends I [hadn't] seen in months seemed like the perfect opportunity.
+For this occasion, I left the stain on for longer — the full 45 seconds — for a deeper, more intense stain.

-"[More] than a couple bottomless mimosas proved no match for my lips — there were no annoying marks left on my glass, as there often are with lipstick. . . .
-At the end of the 10 hours, the color [was] definitely still there, and there [was] still no bleeding, but as my lips have dried out, the stain has clung to the dry patches on my lips.
+"[More] than a couple of bottomless mimosas proved no match for my lips — there were no annoying marks left on my glass, as there often are with lipstick. . . .
+At the end of the 10 hours, the colour [was] definitely still there, and there [was] still no bleeding, but as my lips [had] dried out, the stain [had] clung to the dry patches on my lips.
 You definitely need to thoroughly exfoliate beforehand [and use] lip balm to keep lips looking full and vibrant all day." —Esther Newman, Affiliate Writer & Content Producer (excerpted from her Wonderskin review)

 "Honestly, I'm into it!
-I love that the lip color stays on all day and the stain is totally weightless — my lips feel natural as though there's nothing on them.
+I love that the lip colour stays on all day and the stain is totally weightless — my lips feel natural as though there's nothing on them.
 And even when I swipe on lip balm throughout the day to keep my lips nourished, the stain itself never budged or transferred.
 I'd say this is a must-have for evenings when you're going out eating and drinking, and you don't wanna be bothered with removing and reapplying lipstick all night.
 Great, too, if you're ever worried about lipstick stains getting on your outfits and such.
-And, when I say that the Wonderskin stays put, I mean it sincerely — I actually had such a difficult time getting the lip stain off at the end of the night that residual color remained on my lips 'til the next morning.
-(This may also be because the color I chose is more pigmented and vibrant compared to the other hues?)
-I will say that this $29 price tag is higher than what I'd want to pay for a lipstick, but considering that it truly delivers on its all-day (and seemingly all-night) promise and a little masque does go a long way, the cost per use is totally worth it." —Jinnie Lee, Freelance Affiliate Writer
+And, when I say that the Wonderskin stays put, I mean it sincerely — I actually had such a difficult time getting the lip stain off at the end of the night that residual colour remained on my lips 'til the next morning (this may also be because the colour I chose is more pigmented and vibrant compared to the other hues?).
+I will say that this £30 price tag is higher than what I'd want to pay for a lipstick, but considering that it truly delivers on its all-day (and seemingly all-night) promise and a little masque does go a long way, the cost per use is totally worth it." —Jinnie Lee, Freelance Affiliate Writer

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.